Car Buying: Should You Buy Used, New, Leasing, or Borrowing?

 - You’ll never, ever own the car—leasing is merely a long-term rental.

-- Leasing costs you more than an equivalent loan in the long run, mostly because of high finance charges.
+- Leasing a car costs you more than an equivalent loan in the long run, mostly because of high finance charges.

 - You’ll never have any equity in the vehicle.